yegor256/blog/_drafts/di.md

 Some frameworks even allow us to configure the injector in an XML file.

-From now on, we are not allowed to instantiate `Budget` through `new` operator, like we did before.
-Instead, we should use the injector just created:
+From now on, we are not allowed to instantiate `Budget` through the `new` operator, like we did before.
+Instead, we should use the injector we just created:

 {% highlight java %}
 public class App {